Insights · 11 min read

 1. Start with data—instead of an opinion

-If you've got FullStory in your stack, you're already ahead of the game in terms of finding UX bugs and bad user experiences that need to be addressed.
-There are a few ways to back into UX bug discovery using FullStory.
+If you've got Fullstory in your stack, you're already ahead of the game in terms of finding UX bugs and bad user experiences that need to be addressed.
+There are a few ways to back into UX bug discovery using Fullstory.

 Click through from a support case